In Stock

 • Keep 8–12 main branches.

-Older branches are usually thicker, darker, and woodier.
+How to spot old wood: Older branches are typically thicker, darker, and woodier.
 These are less fruitful and should be removed to make room for younger, more productive stems.
+Anything older than 5 years is considered old wood, as red currants fruit best on canes that are 2 to 3 years old.

-Optional Mid-Summer Pruning
+Optional Summer Pruning

 Harvesting